paritytech/substrate-contracts-node/README.md

 - [ ] Apply each commit that happened in this `node-template` folder since the last sync.
 - [ ] Check commits for [`pallet-contracts`](https://github.com/paritytech/substrate/tree/master/frame/contracts)
-      since the last time someone synchronized this repository with Substrate.
+      since the last time someone synchronized this repository with Substrate in order to not miss any important changes.
-      You can limit yourself to check commits that modified the `pallet-contracts` configuration in Substrate's folder `bin/node/`.
-			This folder includes the `pallet-contracts`, so whenever a breaking change is introduced in the pallet it will be reflected in `bin/node/`.
+      Whenever a breaking change is introduced in the pallet it will be reflected in Substrate's `bin/node/` folder.
 - [ ] Execute `cargo update -p pallet-contracts` for this repository.
 The specific crate which is mentioned here is actually not important: since Substrate uses git references for its Substrate dependencies it means